Nifty April futures at premium

-Turnover on the National Stock Exchange's futures & options (F&O) segment was Rs 4.97 lakh crore compared with Rs 22.75 lakh crore reported in the previous session.
-The March 2019 F&O contracts expired yesterday, 28 March 2019.
+Turnover on the National Stock Exchange's futures & options (F&O) segment was Rs 7.56 lakh crore compared with Rs 6.43 lakh crore reported in the previous session.

 Powered by Capital Market - Live News